Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant ensembles from XXZ networks

 where $\theta_{a}=\frac{2 \pi a}{N}$ and $\sigma^{+}_{k}$ flips the $k$th spin from 1 to 0 and acts as the identity every where else.
 The $q=N-1$ block has essentially identical eigenstates, expect with the replacement

+with $\sigma^{-}_{k}=(\sigma^{+}_{k})^{\dag}$.
 For other values of $q$, the translation operator becomes more degenerate.
 In these cases an appropriately sized discrete Fourier transformation must be performed to reach the next step of block-diagonalization.

 In the remainder of this subsection, we go through the computation of the dynamical maps for three qubits in detail.
-Then, in the rest of the section, we report map parameters and average maps for $N>3$, leaving details of the process to the Appendix.
+Then, in the rest of the section, we report map parameters and average maps for $N>3$, leaving details for larger N to Appendix A.